microsoft/go/eng/doc/fips/README.md

 ## Usage: Runtime

-A program built with Go 1.19+ and `opensslcrypto` always uses the OpenSSL library present on the system for crypto APIs.
+A program built with `opensslcrypto` always uses the OpenSSL library present on the system for crypto APIs.
 Likewise for `cngcrypto` and CNG.
 If the platform's crypto library can't be found or loaded, the Go program panics during initialization.

-In Go 1.18 and earlier, the program uses OpenSSL only if the program is running in FIPS mode.

 The following sections describe how to enable FIPS mode.